 There’s a rage and sadness flowing through me writing this – I am trying to account for emotional bias, but he almost cost me my life due to his poor simplistic understanding, arrogance, and the foundational authority of white supremacist cis patriarchal academia.

-The structure of academia with informational authority and bias has allowed Autistic research and understanding to be stalled for at least a decade based on theories with fundamental flaws – flaws that do not apply to many Autistic people.
+The structure of academia with informational authority and bias has allowed Autistic research and understanding to be stalled for at least two decades based on theories with fundamental flaws – flaws that do not apply to many Autistic people.

 The underlying level of distain he seems to hold for Autistic people even now makes me wonder how much of his theories are based on his own projection.
 [Oh sorry I can’t do that apparently – no theory of mind].